gerstrong/Commander-Genius/readme.txt

  * Then, you can run "CommanderGenius".
 Copy the files, wherever you want them together with the data directory.
    "make install" does not work though.

+- GAME PLAY -
+Before you play the game, you should take a look at the controls.
+Normally RAlt, Ctrl, Space and Enter are the action keys.
+On some systems (specially Windows) it may be different.
+So check it out!

+There are some keys, which cannot be changed and are part of the game

+KEY        	ACTION             DESCRIPTION
+LALT+Q	   				       Both Keys make you quit the game.
+Depending where you are in the game LALT+F4		quit			   it will ask you, if you really want that C+T+SPACE  	All Items          Gives all items, similar to the original.
+LSHIFT+TAB 	Skip Level         Holding down this key you can skip levels and walk through tiles
+							   on the map.
+TAB			No clipping		   If you hold down this key you will disable clipping.
+							   However, you cannot fall though floors.

 HINTS & SECRETS